btcpayserver/magento2-plugin/README.md

 ## Features
 - Allows you to pay with BTCPay Server in Magento 2 stores
-- Magento receives transaction updates and updates the order statuses
+- Magento receives invoice updates and updates the order statuses
 - Custom order statuses in Magento are supported
-- View BTC Pay transactions created in Magento Admin
+- View BTC Pay invoices created in Magento Admin
-- Magento also polls for transaction updates as a safety net for when real-time updates didn't reach Magento
+- Magento also polls for invoice updates as a safety net for when real-time updates didn't reach Magento
 - Multi-website and multi-store compatible

 ## Goal